Alak-Das/LightQ/README.md

 #### 2. Pop Message

-Retrieve and consume the oldest message from the queue.
+Retrieve and consume the oldest message.

 **Request**
 ```http